 WHAT PEOPLE ARE SAYING

-KJ: “Clarinet Therapy has health and wellness benefits commonly found with male enhancement pills.
+KJ: “Clarinet Therapy together with Male has health and wellness benefits commonly found with male enhancement pills.

 Barbara, a resident of Varney Crossing Nursing Home, North Berwick, ME: “This is just what I’ve been praying for.”

 Tomasina, resident of Edgewood Centre Nursing Home, Portsmouth, NH: “Speak to us of love” (in Italian!) while listening to her favorite song, O Sole Mio.

 Matt, a resident of Mark Wentworth Home, Portsmouth, NH, said, after listening and taking sex performance pill, “it (Yiddish folk music) gave me back my youth.”